 However, perhaps more importantly, Gareth Southgate’s vibrant England side has managed to completely change people’s perceptions and, in the process, captured the hearts of a nation.
 The term “football’s coming home” dominated our vocabulary throughout the tournament and meant far more than winning.
 Football truly had come home for the English people.

 We’ve had a look at England’s World Cup journey, and the lessons that marketers can learn from it to better understand the different ways to market to such a diverse audience:

-This group of England players is extremely likable.
-They’re a new young team without massive egos and a manager focused on good attitudes, which makes them easy for people to get behind and support.
+This group of England players is extremely likeable.
+They’re a new young team without massive egos and a manager focused on good attitudes.
+This makes them easy for people to get behind and support.

 The content your campaign creates can be looked at in a similar way.
 People want to see and read content that is both shareable and likeable, so creating fresh and vibrant content is crucial to engage your audience.
 Don’t focus on what you want to write, but what your audience wants to read.